 Children FIRST Therapy has a long history of success and a bright future for growth and continued success in preparing children to reach their fullest potential because of the incredible therapists and early childhood development staff that are a part of our team.
 Our therapists provide the highest quality, most up-to-date physical, occupational and speech therapy to our kids.
 Our staff are all degree-level educated and provide incredible preschool education and family resource support.

-Nichole Bergam is the director of Children FIRST Therapy.
-She is a teacher with a Reading major and an Early Childhood Education minor from Eastern Washington University.
-Nichole has been a part of the Children FIRST Therapy for 10 years.
-She has been an Early Childhood Teacher for 14 Years.
+Nichole Bergam is the Executive Director of Children FIRST Therapy.
+She is a certified teacher with a Reading major and an Early Childhood Education minor from Eastern Washington University.
+Nichole has been a part of the Children FIRST Therapy for over 10 years.
+She has been an Early Childhood Teacher for 15 Years.
 Her passions are toddlers and nurturing family relationships.

 Nichole was a student teacher in a first grade classroom and has taught in ECEAP and kindergarten in the Central Valley School District.
-She is expanding her education with graduate courses in Special Education and regularly attends additional training in the field.
+She has expanded her education with several graduate courses in Special Education, Conscious Discipline and regularly attends additional training in the field.